-A truly delicious salmon recipe combining the flavors of tequila, chili and citrus.
-Topped with a grill tomato salsa, this will quickly become one your favorite go to recipes.
+A truly delicious salmon recipe combining the flavors of tequila, chili, and citrus.
+Topped with grilled tomato salsa, this will quickly become one of your favorite go-to recipes.
 If you can't find a salmon steak, you can certainly use a fillet.
-Make sure the skin is left in tact, as this will significantly reduce disintegration of the fish on the grill grates.
+Make sure the skin is left intact, as this will significantly reduce the disintegration of the fish on the grill grates.

 - 3 large salmon steaks

 - 2 tablespoons lime juice (fresh from 1 lime)

 - 1 1/2 shots tequila

 - 2 teaspoons cumin

 - 1 to 1 1/2 teaspoons salt (sea salt preferred)

 - 1/2 teaspoon garlic powder